 Each applicant for a permit should be informed by the sheriff within fourteen (14) days of the date of his or her application whether the permit will be granted or denied.
-When a sheriff is not fully satisfied with the applicant's good moral character or eligibility to receive a permit, he/she should notify the applicant of the reasons for his or her refusal to issue a permit within seven (7) days of his or her decision.
+When a sheriff is not fully satisfied with the applicant's good moral character or eligibility to receive a permit, he/she should notify the applicant of the reasons for his/her refusal to issue a permit within seven (7) days of his/her decision.
 Notification must cite the specific facts and law upon which the sheriff concluded that the applicant was not qualified for the permit.
 An applicant refused a permit has a right to appeal such refusal to the Chief District Court Judge for the district in which the application was filed.
-This judicial determination will be forwarded to NICS by the clerk of court within 48 hours.
+A judicial determination upholding the denial will be forwarded to NICS by the Clerk of Superior Court within forty-eight (48) hours.
 N.C.
 Gen. Stat. § 14-404.

 A permit issued under the standards of State law is valid for a period of five (5) years.
 N.C.
 Gen. Stat. § 14-403.
-A sheriff is required to keep a book, which is provided by the Board of Commissioners of each county, of all permits issued.
-These records should include the date of issuance, name, age, place of residence, and former place of residence of each person, firm, or corporation to whom a permit has been issued.
+A sheriff is required to keep a list of all permits issued.
+This list should include the date of issuance, name, age, place of residence, and former place of residence of each person, firm, or corporation to whom a permit has been issued.
 N.C.
 Gen. Stat. § 14-405.

-The sheriff must also keep a list of all permit denials, which includes the specific reasons for the denial however the list cannot contain any information that would identify the applicant.
-This list is public record.
+The sheriff must also keep a list of all permit denials, which includes the specific reasons for the denial; however, the list cannot contain any information that would identify the applicant.